-Arguably the most exciting part of these fish is their flashy appearance.
-It is their appearance that endeared these fish to people and brought about their transition from the farm pond to the garden pond.
+Perhaps the most exciting thing about these fish is their flashy colors.
+This appearance is what endeared these fish to people and brought about their transition from the farm pond to the garden pond.
 Both koi and goldfish exist because of selective breeding, thanks to the people in Asia who have been breeding the shiniest carp with each other for hundreds of years.
-The goldfish was here first; we know for sure that goldfish have been around for at least seventeen centuries, while the koi is relatively new on the planet, having been around for only two centuries.
-The bright colors and sharp patterns of koi are their defining characteristic, and there are dozens of varieties, each with their own unique pattern of colors.
-Koi exhibit greater diversity of colors and patterns than goldfish, but goldfish come in a much wider variety of shapes.
+The goldfish was here first; we know for sure that goldfish have been around for at least seventeen centuries, while the koi is relatively new here on the planet, having been around for just two centuries.
+The bright colors and sharp patterns of koi are their defining characteristic, and there are dozens of defined varieties, each with their own unique pattern of colors.
+Koi exhibit greater diversity of colors and patterns than goldfish, but goldfish come in a much greater variety of shapes.

 Both koi and goldfish share the same habitat.
-The like cool, fresh water that is relatively still, with some plants, some shade, and a muddy bottom where they can root around among the pebbles for things to eat.
+They both like cool, fresh water that is relatively calm, with some plants, some shade, and a muddy bottom where they can root around among the pebbles searching for things to eat.
 Being smaller, goldfish can survive in smaller, more shallow ponds that would be inappropriate for koi.
-The recommended depth for an ecosystem pond with koi is 2', where goldfish can happily live in 16" if it never freezes.
-The area of a pond built for koi should be at least 8'x10', whereas a pond for goldfish can be half that size and still provide the fish adequate room.
-If you are restricted in space, then goldfish, especially the smaller varieties such as shubunkin, are definitely the better choice.
+The recommended depth for an ecosystem pond with koi is at least 2', where goldfish can happily live in 16" if it never freezes.
+The area of a pond built for koi should be at least 8'x10', whereas a pond for goldfish can be half that size and still provide adequate room for the fish.
+If you are restricted in space, then goldfish, especially the smaller varieties such as shubunkin, are definitely a better choice.

 ***While we're on the topic of introducing fish to your pond, this is a perfect time to stress the importance of properly quarantining any new fish you acquire.
 This prevents the introduction of parasites to your pond that could infect your healthy fish.
 Also, to prevent the spread of infection and parasites from a sick fish to a healthy pond, always get your fish from a reputable supplier.
 A good supplier will have knowledge of fish ailments and is doing their best to keep the fish they sell healthy.***